Lost Ember: Plot

 Atevo confronted Kalani in private, and gave his daughter one last chance to flee despite the Emperor demanding her head.
 In the present, the orb believes the wolf can plead for God's forgiveness at the Temple of the Sun, atop the highest mountain in the region.
 Their path was the same one Kalani took several years ago, when she purposely lured her Sinchi Guard pursuers (including Atevo) through the Emperor's secret gemstone mine and a mass grave of Machu'ruku (an earlier tribe that was revered and looked up to in Yanren folklore) to make them understand the Emperor's misdeeds.
 The orb eventually realizes that he is the lost soul of Atevo, and this time, the wolf flees from him in anger but they again reconcile.

 Atop the mountain, they unlock another memory that showed Atevo demanding Kalani follow him to turn herself in, and when she refused, they got in a push-and-shove argument in which Atevo accidentally pushed Kalani off a cliff to her death.
-When all was said and done, Atevo alone gave Kalani a solemn burial at sea (her body eventually floated into the cave where they found it at the beginning of their journey).
+When all was said and done, a regretful Atevo alone gave Kalani a solemn burial at sea.
 When Atevo (in orb form) accepts that he was the "lost ember" in need of redemption, the City of Light appears before them.
 He and the wolf run towards it, but it shatters as an illusion when they reach the gate.
-The spirit of Kalani appears before them again, and Atevo realizes that the wolf was not her reincarnation, but a wolf that Kalani had rescued from a cage in the Emperor's palace and kept with her while she was on the run.
+The spirit of Kalani appears before them again, and Atevo realizes that the wolf was not her reincarnation, but a wolf that Kalani had rescued on the mountain as a pup.
 Kalani and Atevo's spirits ascend to the actual City of Light (on the surface of the sun) while the wolf looks on and watches them fade into the sunrise.